What is a Financial Order in Divorce?

 Parties to an action will have to abide by a Pre-action protocol dealing with document disclosure and presentation of evidence.

-Divorce-Online can provide you with a Solicitor drafted Consent Order service once you have agreed your financial settlement - click here
+Divorce-Online can provide you with a solicitor drafted consent order service once you have agreed your financial settlement.
+View our consent order service for £199

 The pre action protocol sets out guidelines on how the parties should behave towards each other before proceedings are issued.
 As with all these rules it is written for Solicitors in the main.